jeroenheijmans/sample-nextjs-with-typeform/README.md

 This is a sample NextJS application which demonstrates integration of [Typeform](https://www.typeform.com/), a paid SAAS tool to create web forms.

+Latest production version can be viewed online at [sample-nextjs-with-typeform.vercel.app](https://sample-nextjs-with-typeform.vercel.app/).

 ## Running

 Install dependencies and run the code: